 Minimizing Taxes

 Proper estate planning can reduce tax liabilities.
 Strategies like setting up trusts and making charitable donations minimize estate and inheritance taxes.
-This approach ensures more assets pass to beneficiaries rather than being consumed by taxes.
+This approach ensures more assets are passed to beneficiaries rather than being consumed by taxes.

 Avoiding Probate